soheylarsham/political-compass-test/images/README.md

 # Application Images

-This folder contains the screenshots used in the main `README.md` file.
+This folder contains screenshots used in the main `README.md` file.

-Please place your `quiz-screen.png` file and any other images here.
+## Folder Structure

+*   `/images/en/`: Contains screenshots of the English user interface.
+*   `/images/fa/`: Contains screenshots of the Persian (Farsi) user interface.

+Please place new screenshots in the appropriate language-specific subfolder and update the main `README.md` file to reference them.